oicr-gsi/Gaea/README.md

 The information table should be formatted following the examples below and follows these rules:
 - alias: a unique record for the file or group of files
-- sampleReferences: alias of the registered sample of sample accession ID
+- sampleReferences: alias of the registered sample of sample accession ID can be a unique alias or ID or semi-colon separated aliases or sample IDs if the file contains data from multiple samples
 - filePath: path of the file on the file system
 - fileName (optional): name of the uploaded file at EGA (file basename of omitted)
 - analysisDate (optional): date the file was generated